gmih1545/chainskill/replit.md

 ## Overview

 SkillChain is a Web3 application built on the Solana blockchain that enables users to earn verifiable NFT certificates by taking skill assessment tests.
-The platform gamifies professional certification by requiring users to pay 1 SOL to generate AI-powered tests, take the assessment, and receive an NFT certificate representing their achievement level (Junior/Middle/Senior).
+The platform gamifies professional certification by requiring users to pay 0.15 SOL (~$20) to generate AI-powered tests, take the assessment, and receive an NFT certificate representing their achievement level (Junior/Middle/Senior) stored in Solana ecosystem via Metaplex.
 Users can earn back a portion of their payment as rewards based on test performance.

 The application combines educational testing with blockchain technology to create immutable proof of professional skills, targeting a user experience inspired by modern Web3 platforms (Phantom, Magic Eden) and educational platforms (Duolingo, Coursera).

 **Current Environment:** The project is now fully configured and running on Replit.

+## Environment Variables

+Required:
+- `DATABASE_URL` - PostgreSQL database connection (automatically provided by Replit)
+- `GEMINI_API_KEY` - Google Gemini API key for AI test generation

+Optional:
+- `TREASURY_WALLET` - Solana wallet address for receiving test payments (defaults to demo wallet)
+- `METAPLEX_PRIVATE_KEY` - Base58-encoded private key for NFT minting (if not set, uses mock NFTs)
+  - To enable real NFT minting on Solana:
+    1. Create a Solana devnet wallet
+    2. Fund it with devnet SOL (use https://faucet.solana.com/)
+    3. Export the private key in base58 format
+    4. Add as METAPLEX_PRIVATE_KEY secret

 ## Recent Changes (October 26, 2025)